 For applicants with a bachelor's degree only, a minimum grade point average of B (3.0), calculated from all grades and credits after the semester where the applicant reached 60 semester hours or 90 quarter hours is required.
 Applicants should refer directly to their intended academic units for Graduate Record Examination (GRE) or Graduate Management Admission Test (GMAT) requirements.
-There is no campus-wide minimum required for the GRE.
-These scores are used in the context of a holistic credential review process paper, or 80 Internet;
+The Department of Religion is no longer requiring GRE scores.